|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 7. “Only half our students live on campus, so we can’t set up residential colleges.”

 Reply: This objection arises from a nomenclatural problem, but the problem is only nomenclatural.
 It is unfortunate that the term “residential” has been attached to the collegiate idea, because although most collegiate communities are primarily residential, the entire membership certainly needn’t be.
 The term “university college” is used at some institutions, and it is perhaps clearer though not as familiar.
-Remember that a college is a body of people, a society—it is not a building.
+Remember that a college or collegiate house in this sense is a body of people, a society—it is not a building.
 While it is probably necessary to have a headquarters of some kind, it is in no way necessary for all members of a “residential” college to be in residence; indeed, a certain proportion of non-resident members will add to a college’s social diversity.
 (At some universities the non-resident members of colleges are called “livers-out.”)
 Non-resident members are full members in every respect, and should have keys to college facilities, should participate in college events, and should hold college offices.
 If you have a large proportion of non-resident members in your college, a college dining room will be especially important as a social center.
 The advantages offered today by electronic communication make it especially easy to maintain contact with and create a sense of community among all a college’s members, both resident and non-resident, through mailing lists, discussion groups, and similar social structures.

 8. “I teach at a liberal arts college.
 The residential college model doesn’t apply to us because we are a ‘college’ already.”